+(4) Voluntary Reporting of Other Adverse Events and Close Calls.
+A health care facility may submit a report to the QPSD describing a close call or other adverse event that does not meet the requirements under 243 CMR 3.08.

-(4) If a health care facility is identified as deficient in the reporting of major incidents, the Board may request certain additional information from that facility consistent with its authority to request data under M.G.L. c.
+(5) If a health care facility is identified as deficient in the reporting of SQRs, the QPSD may request certain additional information from that facility consistent with its authority to request data under M.G.L. c.
 111, § 203 and M.G.L. c.
 112, §§ 5 and 5I.

-(5) 243 CMR 3.08 does not relieve the health care facility of any other reporting obligation required under law or regulation, including but not limited to M.G.L. c.
+(6) 243 CMR 3.08 does not relieve the health care facility of any other reporting obligation required under law or regulation, including but not limited to M.G.L. c.
 111, § 53B.

-3.09: Qualified Patient Care Assessment Program - Impaired Health Care Providers
+3.09: Patient Care Assessment Program - Impaired Health Care Providers

 (1) The health care facility and medical staff bylaws must authorize a procedure for ongoing review and counseling of health care providers impaired by drugs or alcohol, or the health care facility must arrange for and monitor participation in other established review and counseling programs.
 The health care facility and medical staff bylaws must also authorize a procedure to ensure compliance with M.G.L. c.
 112, § 5F, with specific regard to reporting impaired licensees to the Board.